 Additionally, surplus water is currently being stored at the water treatment site in a 2.0 MG storage ground facility.
-A remote 2.0 MG ground-level storage tank is also located at the northeast corner of the 13th and O Street intersection.
+A remote 2.0 MG ground-level storage tank is also located at the northeast corner of the 13th and 0 Street intersection.
 Another 2.0 MG tank was constructed near Cross Road and Fonzi Road.

-The water demand projected in the EIR included development pursuant to the City's General Plan thereby determining there is adequate water supply and filtration capacity to accommodate 1,601 new residential dwellings during the 2021-2029 RHNA period...
+The water demand projected in the EIR included development pursuant to the City's General Plan thereby determining there is adequate water supply and filtration capacity to accommodate 1,601 new residential dwellings during the 2021-2029 RHNA period..
+The City has a single water supply.
+It receives raw water deliveries from the Imperial Irrigation District.
+The City's treatment plant can produce seven million gallons per day.
+The City stores two million gallons of treated water at the treatment plant, has two, two-million-gallon storage tanks and two remote booster stations.